l00k/phala-miner-deployer/README.md

 `<node>.node_name` - place name which will be used publically by Phala network to identify your node
 `<node>.miner_mnemonic` - your controller account mnemonic
 `<node>.public_device_stats` - should stack stats be submited to monitoring tool?
+`<node>.network` - network name - all devices in same network will share nodes, node for stach will be selected from network pool

 ### Extra parameters (deploy-ext.inc.php)
 In this file you can place extra parameters definition